Home / Proprietorship Compliance

 Major Compliances For A Proprietorship Firm

-- Income tax filling – Every sole proprietor running a proprietorship firm has to mandatorily file income tax return, if his taxable income lies above the exemption threshold.
+- Income tax filing – Every sole proprietor running a proprietorship firm has to mandatorily file income tax return, if his taxable income lies above the exemption threshold.
 In some of the cases, audit is also required.

 - GST filing – Sole proprietors registered under GST has to mandatorily file GST returns monthly, quarterly and annually.